Binamon (BMON) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Binamon Historical Price

-According to the latest data gathered on Binamon live price page, the current price of Binamon is 0.00248798USD.
-The circulating supply of Binamon(BMON) is 170.19M BMON , giving it a market capitalization of $423.44K.
+According to the latest data gathered on Binamon live price page, the current price of Binamon is 0.00246376USD.
+The circulating supply of Binamon(BMON) is 170.19M BMON , giving it a market capitalization of $419.32K.

 The Binamon Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BMON based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.